Featured Family: Michael and Juan

 We feel we can accommodate a sibling group of up to 3 kids.

 We feel almost any ethnic background will blend in with our family.

-We are open to children with special needs.
+We are open to children with many, many special needs.

 Click to read more.

 Adopting Older Children

 Adoption of a child over six years of age is considered "older child adoption".
 While babies can be cute and are often sought after, older children come with their own personalities and histories that can present both opportunities and challenges to adoptive families.
 A Family For Every Child Adoption Agency has put together a short summary of the benefits and challenges you may face when adopting an older child.
 We have also included some helpful resources to guide you when parenting your older adopted child.
 Click here to see the full article.